Chief Executive Officer, Partner

 I’m the oldest of twelve siblings.
 Things weren’t quiet growing up with nine brothers and two sisters, but I could always count on having enough players for a full-court basketball game at any time!

-Director of Operations, Partner
+Director of Human Capital, Partner

 (818) 206 2917